How I got started with Smart Home technology

 Our community’s maintenance department had recommended it during our drought here in California.
 We were wasting lots of water as it took seemingly several minutes for hot water to be delivered to our shower.
 The pump has a mechanical timer and it was set to be on for four hours in the morning.
 I had two issues that a smart control could address.

 Most of the time both of us would take our showers within the first two hours.
 I don’t like wasting electricity.
 Secondly, when washing my hands, I don’t like using cold water, especially during the winter.
 The bathroom sinks near the shower also receive the benefit from the pump.
-So I use the outlet’s app or tell Alexa to turn on the “hot water” or the “water pump” a few minutes before I use the sink and turn it off just before.
+So I use the outlet’s app or tell Alexa to turn on the “hot water” or the “water pump” a few minutes before I use the sink and turn it off just after.